 Terms and Conditions

 IMPORTANT: THIS AGREEMENT CONTAINS THE TERMS AND CONDITIONS UNDER WHICH YOU ARE ACQUIRING A LICENSE FROM SWEPT TECHNOLOGIES INC. (“PROVIDER”) TO USE THE SERVICE.
+BY USING THE SERVICE, YOU AGREE TO ALL OF THE TERMS AND CONDITIONS SET OUT IN THIS SUBSCRIPTION AGREEMENT.
 IF YOU DO NOT ACCEPT THE TERMS AND CONDITIONS OF THIS AGREEMENT PLEASE DO NOT USE THE SERVICE.

 IF YOU ARE AN AGENT OR EMPLOYEE OF AN ENTITY, YOU REPRESENT AND WARRANT THAT (I) THE INDIVIDUAL ACCEPTING THIS AGREEMENT IS DULY AUTHORIZED TO ACCEPT THIS AGREEMENT ON SUCH ENTITY’S BEHALF AND TO BIND SUCH ENTITY, AND (II) SUCH ENTITY HAS FULL POWER, CORPORATE OR OTHERWISE, TO ENTER INTO THIS AGREEMENT AND PERFORM ITS OBLIGATIONS UNDER THIS AGREEMENT.